 A CD of her works has recently been recorded by Elin Manahan Thomas and Brian Ellsbury and is available here:

 Thanks to Cardiff University for providing the manuscripts on this page.
 The originals are held at Cardiff University Special Collections and Archives.
+Browse the catalogue here.

 The Piano Sonata in E minor was completed in April 1910 during Morfydd Owen’s first year as a student at the University College of South Wales and Monmouthshire.
 It was her first full scale composition, cast in four movements (Grave, Allegro vivace, Minuet & Trio and Finale – Moderato).
 Stylistically, this is still very much a student exercise in Classical forms.
 The initial Grave and subsequent Allegro Vivace (marked in the score as ‘Movement in Sonata Form’) show the influence of Beethoven’s Pathétique Sonata and it is possible the work as a whole might have been written as a first year composition exercise.

 Find the new printed edition of the score here:

 Or for a digital download to print yourself, here: